bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 Adrex could see small grin on the human's face, before he pushed his circular spectacles up a nudge with two fingers, still holding Adrex' gun in his other hand.

 "You are correct - on both accounts, mr. Scalenduur" he said, putting both hands behind his back, standing firm in front of his prisoner.
+"For the record - my name is Lord Percival de Rolo the Third of Whitestone.
-"Do you know why we did so?"
+Do you know why we did so?"

 There was a moment of silence, while the dragonborn's eyes searched his memories.
 Adrex actually didn't know, even though he had questioned himself that many times over the past two weeks.